-(1) None of the named executive officers has an agreement to receive any salary continuation, variable cash compensation, benefits continuation, acceleration of equity or other payment in the event such named executive officer voluntarily
+(1) None of the named executive officers has an agreement to receive any salary continuation, variable cash compensation, benefits continuation, acceleration of equity or other payment in the event such named executive officer voluntarily terminates his or her employment with Teradyne without "Good Reason" or if the employment of that named executive officer is terminated by Teradyne for cause.

-- (2) The amounts reported in this column for Change in Control represent pro-rated variable cash compensation at target for each of the named executive officers. - (3) The Change in Control amounts represent the value of the non-performance based restricted stock and the in-the-money value of stock options that would accelerate upon termination of employment by the Company without cause or by the executive officer for good reason following a change in control.
-Amounts for Death or Disability represent pro-rated value of the performance based restricted stock, and full value of non-performance based restricted stock and the in-the-money value of stock options that would accelerate upon death or disability.
-Mr. Jagiela's amount upon termination of employment by the Company Not for Cause represents the value of the performance based restricted stock that would continue to vest for 36 months, and non-performance based restricted stock and the in-the-money value of stock options that would continue to vest for 24 months. - (4) Mr. Jagiela is eligible to receive a two-year severance payment to the extent he is not eligible to receive disability insurance, which payment is reduced by any compensation Mr. Jagiela receives from other employment. - (5) Mr. Beecher has the only Change in Control Agreement which provides for a tax gross-up payment as described in the above "Change in Control Agreements" section.
-No tax gross-up would have been payable to Mr. Beecher if he was terminated in connection with a change in control on December 31, 2017. - (6) Mr. Beecher would be eligible to receive pro-rated values of the performance-based restricted stock units given his age and service in the event of retirement or termination other than for cause.
+(2) The amounts reported in this column for Change in Control represent pro-rated variable cash compensation at target for each of the named executive officers.

+- (3) The Change in Control amounts represent the value of the performance and non-performance based restricted stock units and the in-the-money value of stock options that would accelerate upon termination of employment by the Company without cause or by the executive officer for good reason following a change in control.
+Amounts for Death or Disability represent pro-rated values of performance based restricted stock units granted in 2018, full values of performance based restricted stock units granted prior to 2018, non-performance based restricted stock units, and the in-the-money value of stock options.
+Mr. Jagiela's amount upon termination of employment by the Company Not for Cause represents the value of the performance based restricted stock units that would continue to vest for 36 months, and non-performance based restricted stock units and the in-the-money value of stock options that would continue to vest for 24 months. - (4) Mr. Jagiela is eligible to receive a two-year severance payment to the extent he is not eligible to receive disability insurance, which payment is reduced by any compensation Mr. Jagiela receives from other employment. - (5) Mr. Beecher has the only Change in Control Agreement which provides for a tax gross-up payment as described in the above "Change in Control Agreements" section.
+No tax gross-up would have been payable to Mr. Beecher if he was terminated in connection with a change in control on December 31, 2018. - (6) Messrs.
+Beecher and Robbins would be eligible to receive pro-rated values of the performance-based restricted stock units given their ages and service in the event of retirement or termination other than for cause.